Today, I want to share my top 14 MLM mentors of all time.

 # 7 Mark Yarnell

 Mark Yarnell is another legend in our industry!
 He built a team of more than 300K distributors with Nu Skin Enterprises.
 The most important lesson I learned from his was the importance of innovation, not duplication.
 He teaches that duplication is a lie and that you need to sponsor a large amount of people if you want to be successful.
-His book “Your Best Year in Network Marketing” is one of my favorite all time books.
+His book “Your Best Year in Network Marketing” is one of my favorite network marketing books.
 Mark is now deceased, but his legacy lives on.
 Of all the people on this list, Mark has been my most important MLM mentor.

 # 8 Michael Gerber